-A striking similarity between P3, P4 and P5 is the start of their activism, in which antifascism was especially prominent.
-P4 was first involved in street protest and then moved his interest to investigative political journalism.
-P4: Well I started being active when I was sixteen/seventeen years old [in the '80s] when I was still going to school and for many years that was mainly in an antifascist movement so protesting against Neo-Nazis, green research, organising blockades on the streets when a Neo-Nazi march was scheduled, structural work.
+P4: Well I started being active when I was sixteen/seventeen years old [In the 80's] when I was still going to school and for many years that was mainly in an antifascist movement so protesting against Neo-Nazis, green research, organising blockades on the streets when a Neo-Nazi march was scheduled, structural work.
 So antifascism is an entire set of different activities from street activities to organising behind the scenes.
-Later on, in my twenties, I also engaged in the Anti-gentrification movement so like community neighbourhood activism.
+Later on in my twenties I also engaged in the Anti-gentrification movement so like community neighbourhood activism.
 The whole neighbourhood was in the process of gentrifying so like the rent went up, people were squeezed out and rich investors came in.
 So those kind of activities as well.
-And I basically also participated in what we in Germany would call the Autonomous movement, like anti-G, G8, G20 summits.
-Generally, it would be more like Anti-capitalism activities.
+And I basically also participated in what we in Germany would call the Autonomous movement, like anti G, G8, G20 summits.
+Generally it would be more like Anti-capitalism activities.
 So a broad variety of different things with these two focusses, Anti-fascism on one hand and Anti-gentrification work on the other hand.